kontainapp/km-releases/GettingStarted.md

 Kontain supports a set of pre-built language systems, as containers you can use in FROM dockerfiles statement, or passing scripts dirs as volumes.

-The images are available on dockerhub as `kontainapp/runenv-<language>` e.g. `kontainapp/runenv-python`.
-Kontain provides the following prebuilt languages:
+The images are available on dockerhub as `kontainapp/runenv-<language>-version` e.g. `kontainapp/runenv-python-3.7`.
+Kontain provides the following pre-built languages:

 * jdk-11.0.8
-* node (Java script)
+* node-12.4 (js)
-* python (3.6)
+* python-3.7

 We will extend the list by the release time.
 Also - see the section below on linking your own, if needed

 Example:  You can run a interactive python as inside Kontain VM using this:

-`docker run --device /dev/kvm -it --rm -v /opt/kontain/bin/km:/opt/kontain/bin/km:z kontainapp/runenv-python`
+`docker run --device /dev/kvm -it --rm -v /opt/kontain/bin/km:/opt/kontain/bin/km:z kontainapp/runenv-python-3.7`

 **NOTE** Currently you may see debug messages there, and the container size is not optimized yet.

-Please check * java
-* node.js

 ### Using snapshots